-Earlier antiretroviral therapy might reduce the burden of cancer in those with HIVNovember 22nd, 2011 in HIV & AIDS /
+Earlier antiretroviral therapy might reduce the burden of cancer in those with HIVNovember 22, 2011 in Medicine & Health / HIV & AIDS

 HIV-infected patients are at increased risk for cancer as a result of both their impaired immune system and lifestyle factors, such as smoking, according to researchers at Kaiser Permanente.

 The study, which appears in the current issue of Cancer Epidemiology, Biomarkers and Prevention, is among the first to directly compare the risk of cancer in HIV-infected patients with a comparison group without HIV infection, while accounting for major cancer risk factors.